codingformobile/Calculator/README.md

 # About

-Simple calculator with addition, subtraction, multiplication, division and percent
+Simple calculator based on a [tutorial on Youtube](https://youtu.be/lTyyNpY7hy0) from the channel "Coding for Mobile"